edwinunger/edwinunger.github.io/_posts/2015-05-26-dbc-phase-3-day-7.md

 title:  "DBC Phase 3, Day 7"
 date:   2015-05-26
 categories: blog
-excerpt: "I spent the weekend accomplishing almost all of what I set out to, though there wasn't enough time to study for the Assessment.
-Instead, I finished my portion of the Thunder Talk on Serve Initiated Communication and finished decoupling my Stack OverFlow clone in order to present it today.
-I'm planning to have a code review on Tuesday night with a few people, so that should be sufficient preparation for the Assessment."
+excerpt: "We presented our Thunder Talk on Server Initiated Communication first thing this morning.
+I feel like it went really well, and I'm looking forward to using FireBase on my final project, or on another app in the near future."
 ---

 We presented our Thunder Talk on Server Initiated Communication first thing this morning.
 I feel like it went really well, and I'm looking forward to using FireBase on my final project, or on another app in the near future.